 The most common traumatic amputation affected the leg below the knee.
 On average, each patient needed three operations before fully recovering.
 About one in three patients suffered secondary infections after the injury, and two of the patients involved in the study died from their injuries.

-At Wingate, Russotti, Shapiro & Halperin, LLP, our experienced New York City subway accident lawyers are dedicated to pursuing justice for each client we serve.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our experienced New York City subway accident lawyers are dedicated to pursuing justice for each client we serve.
 We’ll help you determine what happened, build your case, and protect your legal rights, so that you can focus on healing.
 Contact us today for a free and confidential case evaluation.